thealtres/thealtres-sources/README.md

 - **Annotations**: Character social variables, setting, number of acts/scenes, etc. Plays' bibliographic metadata are also included here.
 - **Bibliographic metadata**: Most of the information here is also part of the *annotations* sheets, but here we may find more information about the source availability (e.g. print source location for sources not online).

 Each file has been assigned a DOI with the [Nakala](https://www.nakala.fr) platform hosted by the French national infrastructure for digital humanities.
-However, as some people may prefer online spreadsheets, we provide links to those as well (the sheets linked to from here were frozen to match the released data).
+However, as some people may prefer online spreadsheets, we provide links to those as well (the sheets linked to from here match the data released as v1.0 ([[GitHub]](https://github.com/thealtres/thealtres-sources/releases/tag/v1.0) [[Unistra GitLab]](https://git.unistra.fr/thealtres/thealtres-sources/-/releases/v1.0)).

 ## Alsatian